dotnet/docs-maui/docs/ios/entitlements.md

     :::image type="content" source="media/entitlements/editor-entitlements-vsmac.png" alt-text="Visual Studio for Mac iOS entitlements editor entitlements view.":::

-1. Save the changes to your *Entitlements.plist* file.
+1. Save the changes to your *Entitlements.plist* file to add the entitlement key/value pairs to the file.

 ---